awsdocs/amazon-gamelift-developer-guide/doc_source/gamelift-supported.md

 ## For Realtime Servers<a name="gamelift-supported-realtime"></a>

 Configure and deploy Realtime servers to host your multiplayer games, and enable your game clients to connect to them with the *GameLift Realtime Client SDK*\.
 Game clients use this SDK to exchange messages with a Realtime server and with other game clients that are connected to the server\.
-[Download the Realtime Client SDK](https://aws.amazon.com/gamelift/getting-started/) and learn about [how to use it with your game clients](realtime-client.md)\.
+[Download the Realtime client SDK](https://aws.amazon.com/gamelift/getting-started/) and learn about [how to use it with your game clients](realtime-client.md)\.

 **SDK support**